ramanujansrinath/V4_solid_flat_data_code/README.md

 # Early Emergence of Solid Shape Coding in Natural and Deep Network Vision
 This is a repository for public access of data and matlab code to generate the figures from Srinath et al, 2020.

-I am working on compiling code and data from this paper right now.
-Please check back in mid-November 2020.
-Thank you for your patience.
+For any further requests or clarifications, please contact the corresponding author.

+## Electrophysiology
+The "ep" folder contains all the data collected during the single electrode electrophysiology recordings.
+It contains data from 169 neurons in V4 studied with 80-800 stimuli each.
+For each stimulus, (1) the "id" identifies the neuron, generation, lineage, and stimulus number, (2) "col" refers to the color, (3) "tex" contains information about the object surface (SPECULAR=polished, SHADE=matte, TWOD=planar), (4) "spec" contains the XML specifications of each stimulus, and (5) "resp" contains the trial-averaged response of the neuron for that stimulus.
+The script "ep_data_img" loads the data, and regenerates the image for a given stimulus.
+It uses a java executable to do so.